Not surprisingly, the burden is heaviest on students from lower-income families — disproportionately single mothers.

-- If your family’s income is $24,000 or less, you automatically qualify for an Expected Family Contribution of zero and be eligible for maximum award.
+- If your family’s income is $24,000 or less, you automatically qualify for an EFC of $0 and be eligible for maximum award.

-- If your EFC is greater than $5081, you are NOT eligible for a Pell Grant.
+- If your EFC is greater than $5157, you are NOT eligible for any aid.

-Although the Pell award isn’t exactly a princely sum, it does help many single moms who couldn’t otherwise afford the full cost of college continue their college education and open doors to more opportunities for better paying jobs.
+Although the Pell award isn’t exactly a princely sum, it makes college possible for many low-income single moms who couldn’t otherwise afford the rising cost of going to back college.

-Until the government could better package financial aid, borrowing money from the government to pay for college can be a sensible option; as long as you do it wisely.
+Until the government could better package financial aid, borrowing money to pay for college can be a sensible option; as long as you do it wisely.